amarshikhar/Data-Analysis-Twitter-Data/README.md

 # Classifying users

-Since Engagement rate is highly correlated with Total Engagement.
-And the Follower count is less correlated to the Engagement rate.
+Engagement rate is highly correlated with Total Engagement.
+And through heat map we find the Follower count is less correlated to the Engagement rate.
 We decided to classify users based on engagement rate.

 We add aggregate engagement rate for each user and create a new dataframe.
 From ~40,000 usernames we get unique 15467 usernames.
 We will classify 15,467 users.